Horlecke 11 in Menden , Germany

 Implementation with P2ENDURE PnP solution

-3L and Fermacell are currently planning a renovation of a building in Menden (Germany - close to the 3L headquarter).
-The building is replacing the former Soest case as the new German demonstration case within the P2Endure project.
-It was already shortly presented in the M24 Consortium Meeting in Rome.
+3L and Fermacell developed a façade system that was then pre-produced by a German general contractor and applied to the office building in Menden (Germany - close to the 3L headquarter).
+The building was shortly presented in the M24 Consortium Meeting in Rome and is replacing the former demonstration case in Soest.
 The office building is part of a larger group of buildings containing storage houses and areas with administrative use.
-The client is prepared for realisation.
-It will probably be the first executed example of this special type of facade.
-The replicability of the planned measures is extremely high as in the cases’ neighbourhood there are similar buildings, all build between the years 1900 and 1930, too, and none of them have been modernised so far.
+Of course, the client was involved in the planning and development process and was prepared for realisation.
+This demo case is one of the first executed examples of this special type of facade.
+The replicability of the planned measures is extremely high as in the cases' neighbourhood there are similar buildings, all build between the years 1900 and 1930, too, and none of them have been modernised so far.
 Normally buildings from these decades reached an age now where no further investment seems to make any sense regarding ecologic feasibility.
 But regarding just this demo case an overall area of approximately 4.000 m² could be renovated in this manner.

-After the execution of a laser scan and a mapping of the existing building including geometrical and thermal data a 3D BIM model was prepared and tender drawings were produced by 3L architects and sent to Fermacell in order to double-check the feasibility.
-On 14th of February Roland Bornemann and Rasmus Haake from Fermacell will visit 3L to finally discuss and define all details, used materials and the time schedule for realisation.
-The outcomes as the final IFC file containing the detailed drawings will be shared with the whole consortium in order to potentially ease the work on other demonstrators.
+After the execution of a laser scan and a mapping of the existing building including geometrical and thermal data a 3D BIM model was prepared and tender drawings were produced and iteratively checked and optimized by 3L, Fermacell and the general contractor.
 The BIM will support the ongoing planning and realization.